blackchip-org/lfs-rpm/README.md

 I wanted to use RPM infrastructure for building and installing the packages too.
 This repository holds the result of this work.

-This build creates a bootable system, using a virutal machine, where you can get to a login prompt, login, and type in `echo "hello world!"`.
+This build creates a bootable system, using a virtual machine, where you can get to a login prompt, login, and type in `echo "hello world!"`.
 Not much else has been tested beyond that.
 Additional testing and hacking is left to me as a fun exercise for a future rainy day activity.
 There is a chance that there are